xavierallem/IOT-Cloud/README.md

-# Module 4 - Introduction to Cloud proctocols
+# Module 4 - Introduction to Web communication

 ## What will you be learning in this Module?
 You will be learning